Mega Man V (1994 video game): Reception and legacy

 Overall critical reception for Mega Man V has been positive.
 While many aspects of the game were commended, critics found very little change from previous installments in the series.
 VideoGames summarized, "If you don't have a Mega Man game for your Game Boy, this one is a good as any.
 It's entertaining...it's Mega Man.
 If you're thinking 'rehash', you might be right and it's still a pretty fun game, though."
 Nintendo Power was impressed by its gameplay and graphics, but felt that the game is too short, "especially when you sit down with the Super Game Boy and cruise".
 GamePro was contrastingly unimpressed with the controls on the SNES, considering the use of Game Boy much simpler.

 In 2008, Nintendo Power listed Mega Man V as the 14th best Game Boy or Game Boy Color video game, praising it as the best of a quality series of portable Mega Man games.
 Game Informer's Ben Reeves called it the 11th best Game Boy game due to its relative ambition compared to its Game Boy predecessors.
 Mega Man V was available for the similarly named Nintendo Power cartridge service in Japan on April 13, 2001 alongside its four Game Boy Mega Man predecessors.
 Outside Japan, the game is considered to be quite rare.
-All five games on the Game Boy were to be released as part of a Game Boy Advance compilation in 2004 titled Mega Man Anniversary Collection, but it was delayed indefinitely, renamed Mega Mania, and eventually cancelled.
+Capcom had planned to release a full-color compilation of all five Game Boy games on the Game Boy Advance in 2004, but the project was cancelled.
 In 2011, IGN listed the game among titles they wished to see downloadable from the Nintendo eShop for Nintendo 3DS.
-On July 18, 2013, it was confirmed that Mega Man V is planned for release on the 3DS Virtual Console; it came out November 6, 2013 in Japan, on May 22, 2014 in North America. and August 28, 2014 in the PAL Region.
+Mega Man V was released on the Nintendo 3DS' Virtual Console on November 6, 2013 in Japan, on May 22, 2014 in North America and PAL regions the following year.
+It was also released on the Nintendo Classics service for the Nintendo Switch with its predecessors on June 7, 2024.